SINTEF/Muscade.jl/docs/src/Elements.md

 Elements *can* implement a [`Muscade.draw`](@ref) method.
 If no method is implemented, the element will be invisible if the user requests a drawing of the element.

+None of `Muscade` built-in elements implement methods for `draw`: because `Muscade` has no inherent interpretation of the various `X` dofs, there is no graphical representation associated to them.
+On the other hand, it might make sense for an app developer (giving an interpretation to various dofs) to create such methods.

+Because `Muscade` provides no implementation of `draw` (with the exception of some demo elements), `Muscade` does not prescribe the use of any specific graphic package.
+See [`Makie.jl`](https://docs.makie.org/) and [`WriteVTK.jl`](https://juliavtk.github.io/WriteVTK.jl/stable/) for candidates.

-While the API may remind that of [`Muscade.lagrangian`](@ref), there is one significant difference: because it is more efficient to create few graphical object (few calls to `lines!`, `scatter!`) etc., the element's method for `draw` will be called once to draw several elements of the same type.
-Multiple lines can be drawn in one call to `lines!` by using `NaN`s to "lift the pen".
+While the API may remind that of [`Muscade.lagrangian`](@ref), there is one significant difference: because it is more efficient to create few graphical object (in `Makie`: few calls to `lines!`, `scatter!`) etc., the element's method for `draw` will be called once to draw several elements of the same type.
+In `Makie` multiple lines can be drawn in one call to `lines!` by using `NaN`s to "lift the pen".

 ### Keyword arguments